automationgurus/automationgurus.github.io/src/docs/universal-arm-deployment-script.md

 5. automatic deployment starts, but it deploys infrastructure in a different way that was checked locally

-## Do you agree that...

-!!! question "Do you agree that..."
-    ... we end up having **different deployment experience when testing and deploying to production**?

-    Our universal deployment script fixes this inconvenience.

-## What are the requirements?

-- Have one **consistent way of deploying** ARM templates in any scenario: from the local computer, or any CI/CD toolkit.
-The ability to execute a PowerShell script is the only required

-- It will **not be required to modify the pipeline** when a new deployment is added.
-We need only one step that can deploy entire infrastructure, at any scope: Tenant, Management Group, Subscription, and Resource Group.

-- **Use new deployment features immediately**.
-At the moment of writing deployment task in Azure DevOps does not support tenant deployment.

-- It is also not possible to use the new 'What-If' feature.
-We don't want to wait for them to be available.

 # How is it done - the universal deployment flow.